 This specialized TAB curriculum teaches youth facing significant challenges how to teach TAB to their peers.
 Staff is also available to teach the specialized Basic curriculum.

-There are two elementary curricula, for grades 1-3 and for grades 4-6.
+The elementary curriculum is for grades 4-6.
 The curriculum is developmentally appropriate and introduces concepts they will revisit as they move through elementary and secondary school.

 Youth TAB trainers, working with their community adult trainer partners or with staff, present to scouting and sports organizations, youth groups in houses of worship, and to summer camp youth and camp counselors.

 TAB has been taught at MIT and Mt.
 Holyoke College, and in many community colleges, to undergraduates, graduate students, professors and administrators.
 In community colleges, where the students often have job and family responsibilities, and some are the first in their families to attend college, student retention is a concern.
 Students feel a greater sense of belonging and feel safer after the introduction of TAB.
 A number of TAB trainers, on graduating high school, continue as adult trainers.

 TAB has been implemented as a means of transforming the workplace to a norm in which harm doing is not acceptable.
 Active bystandership, in response to harmful actions, leads to more positive interactions among people.
 It creates an improved workplace atmosphere where all employees feel safe.
 This contributes to workplace productivity.

 TAB promotes collaborative team building skills, engenders a sense of competence, strong leadership skills, and a sense of commitment to the organization.
 The program substantially reduces costs for conflict management, mediation or litigation.

 TAB has been taught at the Massachusetts Correctional Institute in Norfolk to 70 members of the Lifers’ Group in that prison.
 It has also been taught in the minimum security section of the Franklin County (MA) House of Corrections to 60 inmates slated for transition back to the community.